danielfoord/sox/README.md

  -extfile v3.ext
 ```

 Create a signed certificate with your key:
 ```
 openssl pkcs12 -export -out sox.pfx -inkey localhost.key -in localhost.crt
 ```

-Add rootCA.pem to the CA's in your browser.

-`dotnet dev-certs https -ep "sox.pfx" -p "sox" --trust`